-Absence Seizure - A generalised onset seizure predominantly seen in children – commonly mistaken for daydreaming and inattentiveness.
-They are brief, sudden stopping of activity, staring, loss of facial expression and unresponsive and can last from 2-20 seconds.
+Absence Seizure - A seizure mostly seen in children – often mistaken for daydreaming and inattentiveness.
+Seizures involve suddenly stopping activity, staring, loss of facial expression and unresponsiveness.
+They can last from 2-20 seconds.
 Recovery is immediate with no memory of the event.

-absorbed - To take something into the body, especially gradually, e.g. the drug is quickly absorbed into the bloodstream; the cream is absorbed through the skin.
+absorbed - To take something into the body e.g. the medication is quickly absorbed into the bloodstream; the cream is absorbed through the skin.

 abstain - To choose not to, or hold back from doing something acronyms - Technically, a word that is formed by combining some or all parts (usually the first letters) of some of the terms.
 For example As Soon As Possible = ASAP